 Many Twitch streamers also have a YouTube channel where their viewers can watch additional video content.
 If you have a good number of subscribers and views, you can earn a good amount of money from YouTube on top of your Twitch income.

 Creating video content for this platform is easy, especially since you can create compilations using clips from past streams.
-You can also give viewers new content, like behind-the-scenes vlogs, gaming tips, or show them your gaming setup.
+You can also give viewers new content, like behind-the-scenes vlogs, gaming tips, or a gaming setup tour.

 Your viewers may be interested in showing their support by sporting gear related to your channel, especially as your community of viewers and subscribers grows.
 You can create merch for your channel with some of your catchphrases, your gaming logo, or other designs that resonate with your viewers.
 Tons of print-on-demand sites will let you sell your designs on any number of items, from t-shirts to socks, without needing much more from you other than your designs.